 - Persons age 16 years of age or older cannot operate a vehicle, or be a passenger within a vehicle, unless properly restrained by a safety belt.3

-- No person shall operate a limousine or emergency vehicle unless the operator, and any passenger age eight years or over in the front seat, are properly restrained by a safety belt.4
+- You shall operate a limousine or emergency vehicle unless you, and any passenger age eight years or over in the front seat, are properly restrained by a safety belt.4

-- A person cannot drive a taxicab with a passenger in the front seat that is age eight years or older unless the passenger is properly restrained by a safety belt.5
+- You cannot drive a taxicab with a passenger in the front seat that is age eight years or older unless the passenger is properly restrained by a safety belt.5

-Under VC 27315, “properly restrained by a safety belt” means that:
+Under this section, “properly restrained by a safety belt” means that

-For vehicles manufactured after 1996, drivers and passengers must wear the entire shoulder harness and lap belt to be considered “properly restrained.”7
+For vehicles manufactured after 1996, you must wear the entire shoulder harness and lap belt to be considered “properly restrained.”7

-2. The penalties for not wearing a seat belt
+2. What are the penalties for not wearing a seat belt?

-A person that violates California seat belt laws will receive a fine in the amount of:
+Violating California seat belt laws carries a fine of:

 - $20.00 for the first offense; and,